ChainsawGarden/Cataclysm-DDA-DF/doc/COMPILING/COMPILING-VS-VCPKG.md

 3. Open the `Build > Configuration Manager` menu and adjust `Active solution configuration` and `Active solution platform` to match your intended target.

-This will configure Visual Studio to compile the release version, with support for Sound, Tiles, and Localization (note, however, that language files themselves are not automatically compiled; this will be done later).
+This will configure Visual Studio to compile the release version, with support for Lua, Sound, Tiles, and Localization (note, however, that language files themselves are not automatically compiled; this will be done later).

 4. Start the build process by selecting either `Build > Build Solution` or `Build > Build > 1 Cataclysm-vcpkg-static`.
 The process may take a long period of time, so you'd better prepare a cup of coffee and some books in front of your computer :)